-As indicated, the accomplishments of the Board included the expansion of the Deputy Sheriffs' Basic Training Program.
-A further look into the future goals of the Board's training programs includes the continual enhancement of the curriculum and certification process, the integration of progressive internet technology and the flexibility to meet the changing authority and needs of today's deputy sheriff.
-A review and update of the Basic, Continuing Education, and Supervisory Training Programs was conducted by Pennsylvania State University, Eberly Campus and is presented within the following pages.
+As indicated, the accomplishments of the Board included the expansion of the Sheriff and Deputy Sheriffs' Basic Training Program.
+A further look into the future goals of the Board's training programs includes the continual enhancement of the curriculum and certification process, the integration of progressive electronic and internet technology and the flexibility to meet the changing authority and needs of today's deputy sheriff.
+A review and update of the Basic, Continuing Education, and Supervisory Training Programs were conducted by Pennsylvania State University, Eberly Campus and is presented within the following pages.